 We already talked about what constitutes a true emergency.
 Unfortunately, there may come a time where you have unplanned medical bills or need to fly out to visit a sick relative.
 You can’t predict these things, but you can definitely prepare for them.
 If you don’t use your emergency funds, great!
 More birthday presents for everyone.
 But it’s always better to be ready.

 9. Simplify your budget

-There are dozens of options for creating and tracking your budget.
+There are dozens of options for creating and tracking your spending.
 Our vote is for something useful and easy to operate, like the You Need A Budget app for your phone or tablet.
 The app focuses on spending only what you have available to you, and nothing more.
 You can even set budgeting goals for the app to track your progress.
-Having your budget at your literal fingertips will go a long way in tracking your spending, and maybe preventing those impulse purchases.
+Having your budget at your fingertips will go a long way in tracking your spending, and preventing those impulse purchases.

-We’ll say it again: You need a budget.
+We’ll say it again: you need a budget.
 Whether you decide to track your finances on paper or make use of an app, it all starts with making a plan.
 Do it, stick to it, and watch as you become a financial force to be reckoned with.